kraflab/dsda-doom/docs/doom_in_hexen.md

 - Specials above 255 aren't accessible yet (hexen format only supports special < 256).
 - Wall scrollers cannot distinguish between top, bottom, and mid textures.
 - The static init supports damage, gravity, and skies only.
-- The position argument for map exits is currently ignored.
 - Teleporting to a specific map currently...
   - Always triggers the intermission screen
   - Does not apply the facing angle argument